 Stewart was recruited by Enron Corporation while he was in business school.
 He worked with the company for nine years, and became Vice President in less than five years.
 He started as an associate, performing detailed market analysis and complex computer modeling.
 Stewart soon moved into a lead developer position of large industrial real estate projects, where he negotiated highly structured transactions with large international companies.
 One of the transactions negotiated by Stewart is the subject of a Harvard Business School case study because of its innovation in the European marketplace.

-Stewart has been a real estate broker in Telluride since 2002.
-He has been with Telluride Sotheby’s International Realty for seventeen years.
-Stewart has served on the Board of Directors of the Telluride Association of Realtors (TAR) since 2007.
+Stewart has been engaged in the Telluride real estate market since 2002.
+He has been a real estate broker with Telluride Sotheby’s International Realty for the last fourteen years.
+Stewart served on the Board of Directors of the Telluride Association of Realtors for six years.
 From 2012 to 2013, he served as President of the Association.
 Stewart was recognized as the Realtor of the Year in 2013.
 He was also recognized as a Top Producer (eight consecutive quarters) – LIV Sotheby’s International Realty (422 Brokers), Top Producer – State of Colorado – as recognized by Real Trends and the Top Producer for LIV Sotheby’s International Realty for Telluride in 2020.

 Since making Telluride his home, Stewart has been an active participant in the local community.
 He is an annual volunteer at the Telluride Film Festival a member of HARC (Telluride Historic Architectural Review Commission) and a board member of the Telluride Young Life.
 He is also a strong financial supporter of many Telluride charities including the Telluride Rotary, the Aha School, the San Miguel Resource Center, Telluride One-to-One, and the Volunteer Fire Department.

 Throughout his life, Stewart has sought out premier destinations to live, work and explore.
 As an adult, Stewart has lived in Washington DC, Texas, London, Madrid and now Telluride.
 He has had the great fortune to travel to over fifty countries.
 “I have seen the most amazing and beautiful places on our planet, but I have chosen the most beautiful, Telluride, to call my permanent home.”